Wrapping traffic in Whonix-Gateway.

 3_LI.jpg

-Don’t forget to change the name of the network adapter to your own if it's different for you (highlighted in turquoise).
+Change the name of the network adapter to your own if it's different for you.
 In the "address" line the number 15 indicates the static IP address of the virtual machine in the Whonix internal local network - it shouldn't be repeated in the internal network, the countdown starts from 10, the value 11 is reserved for Whonix-Workstation, accordingly here we enter a different value.
-After these steps, reboot the virtual machine and check that everything is working - Whonix-Gateway must be enabled.
-Don't use Tor Browser on virtual machines connected to Whonix-Gateway to avoid Tor+Tor connection (on Whonix-Workstation Tor Browser is modified - this is taken into account).
+After these, reboot the virtual machine and check that everything is working - Whonix-Gateway must be enabled.

 Last edited: